apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ===============================  ===================  ================================================================================================
 topic                            --                   Use kafka.topics
-groupId                          flume                Use kafka.consumer.group.id zookeeperConnect                 --                   Is no longer supported by kafka consumer client since 0.9.x.
+groupId                          flume                Use kafka.consumer.group.id zookeeperConnect                 --                   Is no longer supported by Kafka consumer client since 0.9.x.
 Use kafka.bootstrap.servers
-                                                      to establish connection with kafka cluster migrateZookeeperOffsets          true                 When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
+                                                      to establish connection with Kafka cluster migrateZookeeperOffsets          true                 When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
                                                       This should be true to support seamless Kafka client migration from older versions of Flume.
                                                       Once migrated this can be set to false, though that should generally not be required.